UN-OCHA/docstore-site/tests/silk_files.md

 Update the file content of the public file `file_public` resource.

 **Note:** the returned uuid is different because a new revision (new file) was created.
-The new file has the new content but the original URI.
-The old file has a new URI with the old content.
+The new file has the new content an a new uri.
+The old file is unchanged.

 * Accept: "application/json"
 * API-KEY: abcd